stroblhofwarte/ShutterDevice/README.md

 This repo contains the sources for the INDI Filter Wheel driver and the WEMOS D1 mini firmware controling the small servo to close and open the cap.

+The STL files are prefixed with "ETX70" but are also useable for other telescopes.
+"ETX-70 Klappe.stl" must be changed or replaced to fit other telescopes.
+"ETX-70 GP.stl" fits a GP style dovetail.